 Once, for example, Gulledge led what she called a “circle of life” hike.
 The Lion King had just come out, and she knew her Scouts had been learning about food chains and food webs in school.
 Near the end of the hike, the group came across a deer skeleton, giving her the chance to talk about the role of predators and decomposers in the circle of life.
 “First, it was a predator, and then flies and fungi and mold did the rest,” she explained to the Scouts.
 “And now we’re left with this beautiful skeleton.”

 Grab Your Toolkit

-Gulledge recommends supplying magnifying glasses and encouraging boys to study nature up close.
+Gulledge recommends supplying magnifying glasses and encouraging boys and girls to study nature up close.
 You can also go to the other extreme and show your Scouts how to explore nature with binoculars.